marcuswhybrow/ray-peat-rodeo/assets/2023-11-17-tribute-to-dr-raymond-peat.md

 AM: I'm mean [[Peat, Raymond|he'd]] always said that the body could just continue manufacturing [[Thyroid Hormone|thyroid hormone]] and that taking supplementation would not block your [[Thyroid|thyroid]] from doing anything again.
 So it was always there in the background.

 [46:44] So there's two more callers lined up.
-Let's hope that the call wuality is better, because I can barely make out what people are saying here.
+Let's hope that the call quality is better, because I can barely make out what people are saying here.
 Hopefully that's not the way it comes over to people listening, and hopefully on the audio live stream it's not that way either.

+## Kathy Miller [46:44]

 But let's take this next caller.
 Caller where you from and what would you like to share?